 Regrettably, sometimes things just don’t work out.
 Perhaps the two dogs simply despise each other, and no amount of training or conditioning is going to change it.
 Sometimes one dog brings out the worst in another, and the combination is too much for even the most dedicated owner to handle.
 In that case, we need to let owners know that they have a backup plan available to them.
 Service providers must accept dogs back without causing adopters to feel guilty.
 “Satisfaction guaranteed” lets responsible adopters know that they can count on the shelter or rescue group to be there for them if they need help.
 People are more likely to adopt if they know that they are not going through this without support from professionals.

 None of us can accurately predict how any group of dogs is going to get along, but we can do a lot to increase the odds of a successful transition from a “one-dog house” to “multi-dog household.”
 Shelter staff and rescue organizations can and do play a huge role in helping to integrate dogs together into a happy family—thank you for those efforts!
 Picture me wagging from the shoulders back…

-Patricia B McConnell, PhD, CAAB, is a zoologist, animal behaviorist, teacher, speaker and author who has been working with people and dogs for over 24 years.
-Her work and speaking schedule can be found at www.patriciamcconnell.com, and her blog at www.theotherendoftheleash.com.
-Currently she is working on a memoir.
+Dr. Patricia B. McConnell is a zoologist, animal behaviorist, teacher, speaker and author who has been working with people and dogs for more than 25 years.
+Her work and speaking schedule can be found on her website.
+You can also keep up with her on her blog, The Other End of the Leash.